ccao-data/data-architecture/dbt/models/proximity/docs.md

 to strike a balance between data completeness and computational efficiency.

-To compute the full set of distances in `proximity.dist_pin_to_pin`, we first generate PIN-to-PIN distances using a 1km buffer and store the results in the `proximity.dist_pin_to_pin_1km` table.
-Then, we query for PINs that did not have any matches within 1km and redo the distance query with an expanded 10km buffer, storing the results in the `proximity.dist_pin_to_pin_10km` table.
-Finally, the union of the 1km table and the 10km table is aliased to the `proximity.dist_pin_to_pin` view for ease of querying.
+To compute the full set of distances in `proximity.dist_pin_to_pin`, we first generate PIN-to-PIN distances using a small buffer and store the results in the `proximity.dist_pin_to_pin_01` table.
+Then, we query for PINs that did not have any matches within the buffer and redo the distance query with a slightly larger buffer, storing the results in the `proximity.dist_pin_to_pin_02` table.
+The process repeats until neighbors are found for all PINs.

+Finally, the union of all the intermediate tables is aliased to the `proximity.dist_pin_to_pin` view for ease of querying.

 **Primary Key**: `pin10`, `year`